The Transmigration of Timothy Archer: Other works

 The novel has been included in several omnibus editions of the trilogy as a stand-in for the unwritten final volume.
-The Transmigration of Timothy Archer was not intended by Dick to be part of the trilogy; however, the book fits with the two finished volumes and Dick himself called the three novels a trilogy, saying "the three do form a trilogy constellating around a basic theme."
+The Transmigration of Timothy Archer was not intended by Dick to be part of the trilogy; however, the book fits with the two finished volumes and Dick himself called the three novels a trilogy, saying "the three do form a trilogy constellating around a basic theme".
+Unlike its two predecessors in the VALIS trilogy, The Transmigration of Timothy Archer contains almost no science-fiction elements.
+Dick consciously abandoned futuristic settings and speculative technology in favor of contemporary realism.
+The narrative begins shortly after the assassination of John Lennon and unfolds through memories, conversations, and reflections on loss and faith.
+For Dick, this shift represented a return to mainstream literary fiction after more than twenty years devoted primarily to science fiction.

 The book was originally titled Bishop Timothy Archer.